Richard James (tailor)

 Richard James is a bespoke Savile Row tailors and contemporary menswear company.
 It was founded in 1992 by designer Richard James, a graduate of Brighton College of Art and a former buyer for the London boutique Browns, and his business partner Sean Dixon.
+The Design and Brand Director is Toby Lamb, a graduate of Central Saint Martins.
 Richard James has won both the British Fashion Council's Menswear Designer of the Year and Bespoke Designer of the Year awards.

 History

-The first of the "new establishment" or "new bespoke movement" of Savile Row - the new, more fashion orientated wave of tailors who moved onto the street in the nineties - Richard James is widely credited as having done much to revitalise the reputation and fortunes of what is acknowledged to be the world centre of quality tailoring.
+The first of the "new establishment" or "new bespoke movement" of Savile Row – the new, more fashion orientated wave of tailors who moved onto the street in the nineties – Richard James is credited as having done much to revitalise the reputation and fortunes of what is acknowledged to be a world centre of quality tailoring.